jfdev001/miniWeather/README.md

 Once you complete this, the code will be fully parallelized in MPI.
 Both of the places you need to add code for MPI are marked in the serial code, and there are some extra hints in the `set_halo_values_x()` routine as well.

-# MiniWeather Model Scaling Details
+# MiniWeather Model Scaling
+## Details to Consider

 If you want to do scaling studies with miniWeather, this section will be important to make sure you're doing an apples-to-apples comparison.